Scams and Phishing

 The presence of these elements indicates a possible fraud.
 Report it to the Authorities.

-The victim is contacted by a person who deceitfully declares to be one of Eni’s employee, often "offshore", manifesting an urgent need for money for:
+The victim is contacted by a person who deceitfully declares to be one of Eni’s employees or their independent supplier, often "offshore", expressing an urgent need for money for:

 • issues related to their bank account